-Vivitrol is an extended-release prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of alcohol use disorder (AUD) and opioid use disorder (OUD).
+Vivitrol is an extended-release prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of alcoholism or opioid addiction.
 Vivitrol helps reduce the risk of relapse and maintain long-term abstinence by reducing cravings for alcohol and opioids.
-Vivitrol for AUD was approved in 2006, while it was only approved for OUD in 2010.
+Vivitrol for Alcohol Use Disorder (AUD) was approved in 2006, while it was only approved for Opioid Use Disorder (OUD) in 2010.
 Naltrexone, the active ingredient in Vivitrol, is currently the only medication for opioid use disorder (MOUD) that isn’t classified as a controlled substance.

 Vivitrol is only given to people who have been off opioids for at least 7-14 days.
 Vivitrol combined with counseling and therapy has a 90% success rate in helping people stay in treatment and maintain sobriety.
 However, it’s important to understand that Vivitrol is not a complete cure for AUD or OUD.
 It’s simply a medication that helps people in recovery reduce cravings and the risk of relapses.